Richard Funke, M.S. in Criminal Justice – Homeland Security Student

 What keeps you motivated to stay in the program?

-What advice would you give to someone who is thinking about going back to school?
+What advice would you give to a prospective student who is thinking about going back to school?